Mirania/bank-management-tool/README.md

 # bank-management-tool

 C# application with GUI and connection to a SQL database.
+Made with Visual Studio.